Larshalvorhansen/LambdaTheSimulationProject/RESEARCHPROPOSAL.md

 - **System A: Current Commercial Bank System**
   - Banks create money through lending
-  - Debt grows with interest
+  - Debt grows over time at the "speed of money"
   - Positive feedback loop from profit motive
 - **System B: Central Bank–Only Money Creation**
   - Central bank injects money directly (via transfers, spending, etc.)
   - Banks only allocate, not create, money

-Both systems will be implemented as dynamic models in Python, with configurable parameters for money supply, interest, repayment rates, GDP growth, and loss rates.
+Both systems will be implemented with python to begin with.
+There will be configurable parameters for money supply, interest, repayment rates, GDP growte, household outlook bias etc.

 ### 2. **Agent-Based Layer (Complex Adaptive Systems)**